xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 To execute the reimage procedure, xrv9k-fullk9-x.vrr-24.4.1.iso must be used.

+**Note:** XRv9000 UCS M7 appliance has FCS with IOS XR 24.4.1 and this is the minimum supported release.
+Reimaging an older version is not supported and system will fail to boot.
+{: .notice--info}

 # Virtual Media Mapping

 The ISO file is mapped to a virtual CD/DVD which will be later used as a boot device.
 To do so, click on the _Remote Management Properties_ button in the KVM Console window: